TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

      $ mkdir my_test
      $ cd my_test

 2. Create two or more input files for the desired simulators you wish to test.
+The input file has a file extension based on the simulator you wish to run, such as ``filename.pflotran, filename.python``.
+The filename will be specified in the configuration file and must be the same for all simulators.
+For example, you can browse the input decks within the qa-toolbox tests.
 Note: If working in 2D, 3D, or calculating error only two simulators may be run at a time.
-The input file has a file extension based on the simulator you to run, such as ``filename.pflotran, filename.python``.
-For example, you can browse the input decks within the qa-toolbox tests.
-The filename will be specified in the configuration file.

 3. The QA toolbox reads in an options file specified by the user in a standard ``.opt`` extension.
-The options file consist of a series of sections with key-value pairs.
+The options file consists of a series of sections with key-value pairs.

    ::